SteveMLC/empire_tycoon/documentation/PLAYER_PROGRESSION.md

 2. **Multiple Pathways**: Different strategies for financial growth
 3. **Idle Mechanics**: Progress even when not actively playing
 4. **Risk/Reward**: Strategic decision making for optimal growth

+## Platinum Points & Vault System

+Platinum Points (PP) are a premium progression currency earned through achievements, challenges, and special milestones.
+The Platinum Vault allows players to redeem PP for:
+- **Permanent Upgrades**: Enhance income, reduce event penalties, boost tap value, and more
+- **Unlockables**: New businesses, investments, properties, and exclusive locales
+- **Cosmetics**: Visual enhancements for businesses, avatars, and empire HQ
+- **Boosters**: Temporary multipliers, instant cash, or event immunity (with cooldowns/limits)

+Strategic use of the Vault is critical for late-game efficiency, event mitigation, and maximizing empire growth.
+Many upgrades are one-time, while some (e.g., Platinum Foundation, Facade) can be applied multiple times or to different assets.

+## Event System & Negative Events

+Events are a persistent part of gameplay, introducing risk and requiring active management:
+- **Types**: Disasters, economic downturns, staff crises, security breaches, utility failures
+- **Triggers**: Random, but more frequent as the empire grows
+- **Impact**: Temporary penalties to income or assets, with stacking possible
+- **Resolution**: Tap challenges, fee payments, ad-watching, or platinum-based immunity
+- **Mitigation**: Platinum Resilience, boosters, and strategic upgrades reduce impact and frequency

+Players must adapt strategies to frequent events, balancing growth with risk management.

 ## Future Progression Enhancements